ThePansmith/Monifactory/FrequentlyAskedQuestions.md

 **Q. Does Monifactory support Essential world hosting?**

-Essential is not officially supported, and various unsupported bugs and crashes may arise from hosting using it-->
+Essential is not officially supported, and various unsupported bugs and crashes may arise from hosting using it.
+Support will not be provided for these -->

 **Q. How do I play Monifactory Hard Mode/Harder Mode?**